Lions are a symbol of wild Africa, majestic animals that showcase power and beauty. Seeing one in the wild is one of a safari’s ultimate highlights.

 On a game drive, it’s relatively common for a pride of lions to fall asleep in the shade created by your vehicle.

 You will drive close to the big cats and they suddenly see some shade – such encounters are an incredible connection with your wild side.

 10. Lions are visibly different all around Africa

 What’s most incredible about these carnivores is how adaptable they are.
 They have evolved to survive in a remarkably varied range of habitats.
 In fact the only place they don’t live is the jungle!

 For example, desert-adapted lions have leaner bodies and longer legs, which gives them the stamina that is required to cross long distances in search for food.
-These lions can even go two weeks without food.
+These lions can even go two weeks without nourishment.